rubelw/cloudformation-validator/README.rst

 Features
 ========

-cloudformation_validator validates cloudformation schemas and templates against a variety of security and non-security rules, and provides type checking and other base functionality out of the box and is designed to be non-blocking and easily extensible, allowing for custom validation.
+Cloudformation Validator validates cloudformation schemas and templates against a variety of security and non-security rules, and provides type checking and other base functionality out of the box and is designed to be non-blocking and easily extensible, allowing for custom validation.
 It has no